adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Ensuring this is styled as specified above, is now a simple task with 6 CSS declarations needed in total, 3 of which reside within media queries.

+## Because styles change based on states.

+How do you make `<a class="padding-left-20 red" href="#"></a>` to have padding 18px, a slight border, a background of grey and a text colour as a slightly darker shade of red when it's hovered or focused of active i.e. `:hover`,`:focus`, `:active` etc?

+The short answer is you can't.
+Try to avoid having to fix self-induced problems.

 ## Because visual class names don't hold much meaning.

 Take `red`.
 Does this mean a red background?
 Does this mean red text?
 Does this mean a red gradient?
 What tint of red does this mean?